 Here at My Baby’s Heartbeat Bear, we take Valentine’s Day very seriously.
-You see, we truly love our animals, the people we are surrounded by, and everyone who supports us!
-Once you have held and listened to one of our animals with a heartbeat pounding away, you too will fall in love!
+You see, we truly love our heartbeat animals, the people we are surrounded by, our wholesalers and everyone who supports us!
+Once you have held and listened to one of our (stuffed) animals with a heartbeat pounding away, you too will fall in love!

-I wanted to take a moment and write about our animals and who we are.
+I wanted to take a moment and write about our heartbeat animals and who we are.

-You see, I may be “just the blogger,” but the truth is that I love my job.
+You see, I may be the content writer for this company, but the truth is that I love my job more than most would understand.
 I was welcomed into a family when I began writing for My Baby’s Heartbeat Bear.
 I knew that the product was a great idea, but in reality, I didn’t think much past that.
 That is until, I had a miscarriage.
 There is this little secret that isn’t shared in our society: holding life within can be as fleeting as a candle flame.
 The beautiful flame can be blown out, leaving a trail of smoke in its wake.
 You never think that it will happen to you, and to experience that lingering smoke can cause the heart so much pain.
 I realized that I had nothing, nothing, to remember this baby by.

-Here I am at 34 weeks pregnant now with my rainbow baby.
-This being our 4th birth, 4th earth side baby, we don’t need much of anything.
-I will say though, that the moment we found out we were pregnant, I had a Heartbeat Animal (the fox!) sent in the mail.
+Here I am now with a rainbow baby after my loss, and another (surprise) baby following him.
+The moment we found out we were expecting, I had a Heartbeat Animal sent in the mail - several actually.
 I then counted the weeks until my first midwife appointment where we would hear the heartbeat.
-It was an emotional moment to say the least.
+It was an emotional moment to say the least, especially with our rainbow baby.
 Tears of joy were shed.
 We now have that moment saved.
-A little stuffed fox is sitting atop a dresser full of tiny cloth diapers and newborn size onesies.
-Each time I walk by, I squeeze it just to make my day a bit happier.
+A little stuffed fox sat atop his dresser full of tiny cloth diapers and newborn size onesies.
+Each time I walked by, I squeezed it just to make my day a bit happier.

 The Heart and Soul Behind My Heartbeat Bear: